-During the programme you can expect to:
+During the programme, you can expect to:

-gain a deep and broad perspective on issues which profoundly affect American literature as well as contemporary life and scholarship
+Gain a deep and broad perspective on issues which profoundly affect American literature as well as contemporary life and scholarship.

-combine course work with research training and a thesis project
+Combine coursework with research training and a thesis project.

-be a part of the only programme of its kind in Sweden
+Be a part of the only programme of its kind in Sweden.

-You like working independently and in an international environment.
+You are passionate about literature, American literature in particular, and its history and politics.
+You value critical and innovative thinking and enjoy drawing connections between literature and other concerns, ranging from questions about ethnicity to the environment and beyond.
 Your social skills are very good and you enjoy articulating your thoughts and expressing your opinion in front of your fellow students.
-You are willing to take responsibility for your own success and you are used to planning your own work.
+You are willing to take responsibility for your success and you are used to planning your own work.